Nouran-245/Capstone-Project/README.md

 # 🧠 QuizVerse – Online Quiz Creator & Taker Platform

 ## 💡 Concept
-**QuizVerse** is a web platform where any user can create quizzes and other users can take them.
+**QuizVerse** is a web platform where any users as teachers can create quizzes and other users as students can take them.
 After completing a quiz, the system automatically grades it and shows the result.
-Quiz creators can view who took their quizzes and their scores, while users can view their own quiz history and results.
+Quiz creators can view who took their quizzes and their scores, while users can view their own quizzes results.

 ---